|Lecturer:||Prof. Dr.Thorsten Schank|

 |Credits:||6 ECTS for Master students|

-Please note that the course starts with two additional sessions of Stata introductory tutorials held by Dr. Constantin Weiser.
-Since the tutorials throughout the course are based on Stata, it is essential that students actively take part in these Stata introductory tutorials.
+Please note that the course starts with a Stata introduction organized by Dr. Constantin Weiser.
+Since Stata is an essential part of the course, it is important that students actively take part in the Stata introduction which consists of the following bits:

 This course aims to provide the participants with a profound understanding of econometric methods and tools with a particular focus on applied econometrics.
 We will follow a two-pillar concept by combining methodological lectures with empirical examples in the computer lab, using the software tool Stata.
 We will begin by reviewing some basic principles of econometrics and move on to the linear regression methodology, panel data sets and specification issues.